-Learn how to assemble a personalized trail mix recipe with foods that your kids both like to eat and are good for them.
-With tips for what to include, freshness tricks, foods you may want to avoid, and favorite products to pack the mix in.
+Learn how to assemble a personalized trail mix for kids with foods that the kids like to eat and that are good for them.
+Find tips for what to include, freshness tricks, foods you may want to avoid, and favorite products to pack the mix in.

 My kids love to take snack mixes when we go on trips or hiking, and lately, they’ve been so into helping to assemble their own trail mix recipes.
 I love this because it’s a nice opportunity to serve up a range of textures and nutrients and the ingredients are easy to keep on hand in the pantry.

-This healthy snack includes complex carbohydrates and fruits for quick energy and fat and protein for longer lasting fuel.
+This healthy snack includes complex carbohydrates and fruit for quick energy and fat and protein for longer-lasting fuel.
 It includes some of the classic staples of trail mix, but a few other items to make it kid-friendly and toddler-safe.

 This is an easy preschool snack, a snack for a plane or road trip, or one that the kids can make to enjoy at home.